Thursday, December 22, 2022

 2. “Making the proposition that the earth is not the center of the world, nor immovable, but that it moves, and also with a diurnal action, is also absurd, philosophically false, and, theologically considered, at least erroneous of faith.”

-Consider, for instance, a few of the many vital medical discoveries that were initially regarded as disordered and immoderate by the established authorities of the day:
+Consider a few of the many vital medical discoveries that were initially regarded as disordered and immoderate by the established authorities of the day:

 • Dissecting and studying the structures and functions of the human body